agasior093/it-interview/README.md

 ### Explain Inversion of Control and Dependency Injection.

 Inversion of Control (IoC) is generic term, that means that application is not calling framework, but framework is calling implementation provided by application.
-In Spring Framework...
-TODO
+In Spring Framework it means that dependencies are created, maintained and injected to application code by framework.
+Programmer does not need to handle whole lifecycle of object managed by IoC container.

+Dependency Injection is simply passing dependency to another object.

+Together, in Spring world, it comes down to few points:
+- programmer defines which classes should be managed by IoC container, by using for example `@Component` annotation (other options are configuration classes or XML configurations)
+- programmer defines what dependencies are necessary for this class to be created, by for example constructor, field or setter injection
+- Spring BeanFactory takes this configuration created by programmer, creates Beans out of it and makes it availalbe in IoC Container

 ### What types of Dependency Injection in Spring you know?